n76/PeerVue/README.md

-# PeerTube app for Roku
+# A PeerTube channel for Roku

 **This app is not complete!**

-Currently, the data stored on your Roku device are server name, server port, user id, and some user preferences like movie sort order.
+Currently, the data stored on your Roku device is the server name.

-The format that is used to save those settings could change at any time and your data could be lost and you'd have to re-enter it.
+The format that is used to save the settings could change at any time and you would have to re-enter it.

 ## Getting Started